The 2014 Write-On Competition Information

 2014 Personal Statement Prompt

 CLR seeks a membership with varied backgrounds and interests.
 To this end, you may consider discussing how your background, life or work experiences, culture, and perspectives would contribute to the diversity of the entering class.
 If applicable, you may also describe any adversity that you have overcome, including discrimination, linguistic barriers, or a personal or family history of educational or socioeconomic disadvantage.
-Most importantly, please illustrate how any of these relevant factors affect the way you think about legal scholarship and the ways you can uniquely contribute to the work and community of the California Law Review.
+Most importantly, please illustrate how any of these relevant factors affect the way you think about legal scholarship and the ways you can uniquely contribute to the work and community of CLR.